Including recommendations for use in hilly Sheffield

 You consume around 5 – 20 of the batteries watts (Wh) for every mile you are cycling with power, depending on factors like your own weight, the weight you are carrying, how well maintained your bike is (especially the tyres being properly inflated), hills, wind direction and speed will all make a significant difference to the level of assistance you choose to select and therefore the amount of battery power you use and how far it will take you.

-(You pedalling vigorously at energy hungry moments like accelerating or hill climbing will increase the range nicely.).
+(You choosing to pedal vigorously at energy hungry moments like accelerating or hill climbing will help increase the range nicely.).

 250Wh, 300Wh, 400Wh and 500Wh batteries are the most common sizes, and even bigger ones are becoming available.